Transferring to a UC

 - Undergraduate and advanced graduate instruction is offered in sciences, the applied fields, and the professions

-Minimum CSU Admissions Requirements
+Minimum UC Admissions Requirements

 In order to qualify as an upper-division (junior-level) transfer to UC, students must meet the following requirements: